robusta-dev/holmesgpt/README.md

 ### Getting an API Key

 HolmesGPT requires an LLM API Key to function.
 The most common option is OpenAI, but many [LiteLLM-compatible](https://docs.litellm.ai/docs/providers/) models are supported.
-To configure, set `--model`, `--api-key` (not required by all providers), and any provider-specific environment variables.
+To configure, set `--model` and `--api-key` (if necessary), and any provider-specific environment variables.

 **Instructions for popular LLMs:**